project-gemmi/gemmi/docs/analysis.rst

 See also the command-line program :ref:`gemmi-contact <gemmi-contact>`.

-Gemmi provides also an undocumented class LinkHunt which matches contacts to links definitions from :ref:`monomer library <CCD_etc>` and to connections (LINK, SSBOND) from the structure.
+Gemmi also provides an undocumented class LinkHunt which matches contacts to link definitions from :ref:`monomer library <CCD_etc>` and to connections (LINK, SSBOND) from the structure.
-If you would find it useful, contact the author.
+If you find it useful, please contact the author.

 Superposition
 =============